-Sea Ice Safety - A one-day course required for all thickness and condition of the sea ice and whether it is safe for traveling independently travel.
-Photo by Peter Rejcek.

-on the sea ice.
+Sea Ice Safety - A one-day course required for all personnel who will be working or traveling independently on the sea ice.
 Personnel who have taken the full course any time within the previous five seasons need only take the sea ice refresher course (45 min).